What is the patch?

 What are the downsides?

 - The patch does not provide protection from sexually transmitted infections (STI).
-Male condoms or female condoms can be used to prevent STI.
+External condoms or internal condoms can be used to prevent STI.

 - You must remember to use a new patch each week and refill your prescription regularly.

 - A user may be exposed to slightly higher doses of hormones than in a standard birth control pill due to the continuous absorption of hormone through the skin.

 - Less effective for those who weigh over 198 pounds.

 - Bleeding between periods, breast tenderness, nausea and vomiting may occur for up to 2-3 months after starting the patch.

 - After stopping the patch, it may take 1-2 months for regular periods to return.

 The patch is safe for most users.
 Methods containing estrogen and progestin have a greater risk of certain problems including heart attack, stroke, blood clots, or developing high blood pressure, liver tumors, gallstones, or yellowing of the skin or eyes (jaundice).
 The risk increases if you smoke, are age 35 or older, are very overweight, have certain inherited blood-clotting disorders, have diabetes, have high blood pressure, have high cholesterol, or need prolonged bed rest.
 People with certain health risks should not use the patch.

 Where can I get it and what are costs?

 You can get a prescription for the patch at UHS, and you can purchase it at the UHS Pharmacy or another pharmacy.
 To schedule, call 734-764-8320 or see How to Get Health Care.
 See also Cost, Insurance and Payment.

 - Stick one new patch on the skin of your buttocks, stomach, upper outer arm, or upper torso once a week for three weeks in a row.